the-james-burton/testing-workshop-junit5/README.md

 - are able to build the project at the command line
 - are able to run the Main class in your IDE

+There are no fixed "correct" answers in this workshop.
+The "solution" represents just one suggested way of implement unit tests.

-## Module 1 : Running tests and viewing coverage
+## Exercise 1 : Running tests and viewing coverage

 We will start with running some simple tests to get the feel of it all.
 Find the **StopTest** class.
 You will see that one test is already written for you.
 Have a look at the test.
 At this point, note how we have a **TestUtils** class in place that provides some static functions.
 You are free to add further functions to this class as this workshop progresses to help reuse code.
 Let's run it by using the following techniques: